jjcrossjj/jjcrossjj.github.io/about.md

 description: Joseph Cross
 ---

+Hello!

-I am a historian and critic of literature, with a particular interest in the literature of storytelling, Demotic literature, and novellas of the Hebrew Bible/Old Testament.
+This is Joey Cross here.
+I am a historian of ancient Eastern Mediterranean and North African literature, with a particular interest in the literature of storytelling, Demotic literature, and novellas of the Hebrew Bible/Old Testament.
 My dissertation was entitled "The Poetics of Plot in the Egyptian and Judean Novellas."

 Beginning in April 2022, I am a postdoctoral researcher in the ERC-funded project [From Texts to Literature: Demotic Egyptian Papyri and the Formation of the Hebrew Bible (DEMBIB)](https://www.theologie.hu-berlin.de/de/professuren/stellen/gi/ERC%20Grant/ERC%20Grant) at the Humboldt Universität zu Berlin.
 I received my PhD in 2022 from the University of Chicago, [Dept. of Near Eastern Languages and Civilizations](https://nelc.uchicago.edu), in the fields of Egyptology and Hebrew Bible.